 I don’t care about the controversial, and oftentimes idiotic statements Howard continues to generate.
 I do not care that he left Orlando to go play for the bright lights of L.A., and I don’t care that he left after one season because he couldn’t handle the pressures of being a Laker.
 What I do care about is the results of his tenure for each franchise he’s been on, and how the Hawks properly gauged his value and decided it was better to be off without him than with him.

 See, Dwight only cares for Dwight.
 Everyone knows this, but I don’t think people quite understand just how devastating this man is to a locker room’s chemistry.
 A franchise has to be prepared to accommodate his fragile ego and outrageous demands that he be the centerpiece of the team.
 Grabbing rebounds, playing tough defense, all that stuff is fine when you’re not paying top dollar for a big man who doesn’t space the floor in any way whatsoever, but when you’re the franchise player, there needs to be more to your game then that.
 Dwight’s never proved he can do anything beyond what Stan Van Gundy was able to draw up for him and a floor full of shooters in Orlando.

 So congratulations Charlotte, you traded nearly nothing to land an aging stat-stuffer who doesn’t add value to your team.
 Never mind you already had a center in Cody Zeller who runs the break well, rebounds, and actually provides wins for this club.
-Say what you will about Howard’s incredible athleticism, his size, strength or even how great of a defender he is, but the fact of the matter is his presence alone often limits a teams offensive output and slows the team down, which isn’t exactly the type of offense that modern NBA teams run anymore.
-It’s the same thing every year with a Dwight Howard team, why are franchises still falling for the same tricks?
+Say what you will about Howard’s incredible athleticism, his size, strength, or even how great of a defender he is, but the fact of the matter is his presence alone often limits a team’s offensive output and slows them down, which isn’t exactly the type of offense that teams run anymore.
+It’s the same thing every year with Dwight Howard, why are franchises still falling for the same tricks?